 Flying the drone for some aerial shots of the venue can really add the wow factor and always creates a buzz amongst the wedding guests, especially those who love a gadget.
 If your venue (and mother nature) allow, I aim to get the drone in the air for a few extra group shots whenever I can.
 Being creative with the use of light whilst incorporating props such as sparklers or popping a bottle of champagne enable us to create some amazing memories together, these turn into fantastic photographs that you will no doubt treasure throughout your marriage.
 The two styles mixed together allow a fantastic balance.

 When choosing your wedding photographer, it is important you take a good look at their work portfolio and that you are happy with the style of photographs they deliver.
 Their website and social media channels should showcase a wide range of their work and help you get a feel for what you will receive.

 The editing process itself differs from one wedding photographer to another, some just crop, turn a handful black and white and deem themselves finished.
-I however assess all the technical aspects of each image using a number of techniques; I wouldn't dream of signing off a gallery without adjusting the highlights and shadows of every photograph and like to use a wide range of filters to create different capsules of photographs within your gallery and have a highly efficient editing process.
+I however assess all the technical aspects of each image using a number of techniques, I use a wide range of presets to create different capsules of photographs within your gallery and have a highly efficient editing process.

 4 - Build A Relationship

 One of the best things about being a wedding photographer is that I get to build genuine relationships with my clients.
 Whether we first speak via email, by phone or we have met at a wedding fair; I like to arrange a casual chat, a browse of my wedding albums and a cup of coffee with all my couples.
 This helps me get to know more about the all important wedding plans but also helps you feel more comfortable around me.
 Any wedding photographer you have shortlisted should be encouraging the same, after all, you are trusting them with the most important day of your life and should have a personal connection with them.